 A Word From Ben

-My sole existence in this life has become to not allow another parent to experience this pain.
-I spend sleepless nights, searching and seeking for the best evidenced based treatment methods and practices.
-My purpose is to teach the addicts that we serve the freedom that can be achieved through a Spiritual Experience as the result of applying the 12 steps into their lives.
+Now I must make a change.
+My sole existence in this life has become to ensure that no other parent experiences this pain.
+I spend my days and nights searching for the best evidence-based treatment methods and practices to fight addiction.
+I believe it is my purpose to teach other addicts that we can all be free from addiction through a spiritual experience as a result of applying the 12 Steps to our lives.

 My prayers go out to you and your loved one.
 Hope is here.